Tesla Model 3 Ultimate Buyers Guide

 The 2023 "Highland" update was more significant:

-• updates to the interior including ventilated seats, more ambient lighting, a brighter MCU and upgraded hifi on the Long Range model.
+• updates to the interior including ventilated seats, more ambient lighting, a brighter MCU and upgraded hifi on the Long Range and Performance model.

 • A revised front, without fog lights, and new thinner headlights.